 Also, people who are flying with cremated remains need to provide a death certificate and a certificate of cremation to pass through airport security.
 It’s also a good idea to confirm with the airline that cremated remains are allowed on board in checked luggage before you arrive at the airport.

 Here are our top five places to scatter a loved one’s ashes (remember, you can choose more than one).

 If you are looking for a special place that is convenient and accessible for family and friends, consider spreading your loved one’s ashes in a cemetery scatter garden.
 Many cemeteries, and even some churches, now offer scatter gardens where families can deposit remains for a small fee.
 Scatter gardens are serene spaces that you can visit time and again, and they are also a good choice for people who are interested in green funerals and like the idea of returning their loved one’s remains to the earth.

 Scattering at sea is a popular option, especially for memorializing people who enjoyed spending time on the water.
 There are a variety of options available to families that are interested in burial at sea.
-For example, Memorial Reefs International creates new marine habitats for fish and sea life by mixing cremated remains with concrete.
+For example, Eternal Reefs and Memorial Reefs International create new marine habitats for fish and sea life by mixing cremated remains with concrete.
 If you are planning a simple scattering ceremony in the ocean, keep in mind that the Environmental Protection Agency (EPA) does not allow placement of the following objects within three nautical miles of the shore unless you have a special permit:

 The United States has an abundance of scenic national parks that are perfect for scattering cremated ashes.
 If your loved one was a fan of nature or spent a lot of time in the great outdoors, choosing a national park as a final resting place is a meaningful memorial gesture.
 However, make sure you follow the rules.
 The U.S. Park Service grants permission to scatter cremated remains in national parks, but each location has its own rules.
 For example: